In this section

 COVID-19 vaccine information

-All families with kids 12 and older can now schedule COVID-19 vaccine appointments online.
-All vaccine appointments are currently held on the Milwaukee campus.
+All families with kids 5 and older can now schedule COVID-19 vaccine appointments online.
 Please know that a parent or guardian must be present at the time of vaccination.

 Addressing common vaccine questions

 COVID-19 vaccines are the greatest hope we have to safely returning to activities that have been changed because of the pandemic.
-Vaccines will help get kids back in the classroom, competing with their teammates and enjoying family vacations.
-Most importantly, vaccines will help save lives.
+Vaccines will help keep kids healthy and save lives.

 While kids don’t typically get as sick or have as serious symptoms compared to adults, new variants of the virus are more easily spread by kids.
 Getting kids vaccinated is important to protecting those around them and overcoming COVID-19 as a community.